midhunkalarikkal/FullDomain/Notes/React.md

 ## `Rules` of JSX
 ----------------
-JSX (JavaScript XML) is a syntax extension in React that allows writing HTML-like code within JavaScript.
-While it looks similar to HTML, JSX follows some specific rules.

 1. **Every JSX Element Must Have One Parent Element:**
 --------------------------------------------------------
    - All JSX must be wrapped inside a single parent element, such as a `<div>` or `<React.Fragment>`.